Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-linear-latitude.md

 between the squares.
 I find that doing this gives a better look to the cylinders.

-Next, i'm going to offset the post-affine for this cylinder in the y axis by 0.5 This moves the bright spot to a diagonal away from the square.
+Next, I'm going to offset the post-affine for this cylinder in the y axis by 0.5 This moves the bright spot to a diagonal away from the square.

 That's looking better.
 Now we need a horizontal cylinder.
 Notice though that